jeremyButtler/alnSeq/README.md

   for multiple local alignments to be output from a single alignment.

+One thing I should add.
+I am not well read on the alignment literature, so I have no idea if some one has already done this.
+My impression is no, because I do not see anything like this done in emboss, mentioned on Wikipedia, or mentioned in the two or three reviews I have read on the Smith Waterman algorithm.

 # This code is not running yet

-I have written the basic logic out for this code, but have just started to debug the code.
-This means this code currently does not work, but hopefully work in a few weeks to months.
+I am currently debugging this code and will hopefully be done in a few weeks to months.
 For an alternative, working version of this code please see the alingSeq folder at [https://github.com/jeremybuttler/find--Co-infections](https://github.com/jeremybuttler/find--Co-infections).
-  The only major difference between the alternative code and this code is that this code will allow the option of saving more then one alignment for the Smith Waterman alignment.
+  The only major difference between the alternative code and this code will be that this code will allow the option of saving more then one alignment for the Smith Waterman alignment.

+Here is my current status

+- The Needleman Wunsch alignment has be tested and is now working on OpenBSD (the OS I mainly use), but it is only working on the Debain Linux machine I am testing with non-stdout output.
+Use a ">", "|", or "-out file.aln" to get the proper output.
+- The Smith Waterman alignment is not working and is what I am currently working on.
+I am not sure if the errors I am dealing with are in the alignment or the printing.
+- The multi-output Smith Water alignment is what I will move onto next.
+Currently not working.

 # Building and running alnSeq

 ## How to build alnSeq

 ```
-# This is currnetly not working, but will be the commands
-# for when I have a working version
+# How to install this program

+# Install at /usr/local/bin (need root privilage)
+make
+sudo make install

+# Use a different install path
+make
+make install PREFIX=/path/to/install

+# Manual install
 make
 mv alnSeq /path/to/install
 chmod a+x /path/to/install/alnSeq